Numeral system: Main numeral systems

-More useful still are systems which employ special abbreviations for repetitions of symbols; for example, using the first nine letters of the alphabet for these abbreviations, with A standing for "one occurrence", B "two occurrences", and so on, one could then write C+ D/ for the number 304.
+More useful still are systems which employ special abbreviations for repetitions of symbols; for example, using the first nine letters of the alphabet for these abbreviations, with A standing for "one occurrence", B "two occurrences", and so on, one could then write C+ D/ for the number 304 (the number of these abbreviations is sometimes called the base of the system).
 This system is used when writing Chinese numerals and other East Asian numerals based on Chinese.
 The number system of the English language is of this type ("three hundred [and] four"), as are those of other spoken languages, regardless of what written systems they have adopted.
 However, many languages use mixtures of bases, and other features, for instance 79 in French is soixante dix-neuf (60 + 10 + 9) and in Welsh is pedwar ar bymtheg a thrigain (4 + (5 + 10) + (3 × 20)) or (somewhat archaic) pedwar ugain namyn un (4 × 20 − 1).
 In English, one could say "four score less one", as in the famous Gettysburg Address representing "87 years ago" as "four score and seven years ago".

 More elegant is a positional system, also known as place-value notation.
-Again working in base 10, ten different digits 0, ..., 9 are used and the position of a digit is used to signify the power of ten that the digit is to be multiplied with, as in 304 = 3×100 + 0×10 + 4×1 or more precisely 3×10^{2} + 0×10^{1} + 4×10^{0}.
+The positional systems are classified by their base or radix, which is the number of symbols called digits used by the system.
+In base 10, ten different digits 0, ..., 9 are used and the position of a digit is used to signify the power of ten that the digit is to be multiplied with, as in 304 = 3×100 + 0×10 + 4×1 or more precisely 3×10^{2} + 0×10^{1} + 4×10^{0}.
 Zero, which is not needed in the other systems, is of crucial importance here, in order to be able to "skip" a power.
-The Decimal numeral system, which originated in India and is now used throughout the world, is a positional base 10 system.
+The Hindu–Arabic numeral system, which originated in India and is now used throughout the world, is a positional base 10 system.

 Arithmetic is much easier in positional systems than in the earlier additive ones; furthermore, additive systems need a large number of different symbols for the different powers of 10; a positional system needs only ten different symbols (assuming that it uses base 10).